gazanas/Filtermap/README.md

 ### FilterMap

-A Java Annotation Processor for generating default repository methods to filter data.
+A Java Annotation Processor for Spring Framework for generating default repository methods to filter data.

 ### Usage